anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Additional Scripting

-If everything is working up to this point, you will be able to, from Indigo, to call **alexa_remote_control** functions
+If everything is working up to this point, you will be able to, from Indigo, call **alexa_remote_control** functions

     import alexa_remote_control